stefanoslig/blog/_posts/how-to-organize-libs-nrwl-nx.md

 		> utils-testing
 ~~~

 I used two classifiers to name my libraries.
 The first classifier is the **scope** and the second the **type**.
-The main reason is that I want every developer when he looks a library to understand where this library can be used and which kind of services/components/etc contains.
+The main reason is that I want every developer when he looks at a library to understand where this library can be used and which kind of services/components/etc it contains.

-The **scope** is the section (domain) of the app the library can be used.
+The **scope** is the section (domain) of the app the library can be used for.
 In this project, the scope is a section of the app since I have only one app.
-In a repository with more than one apps, the scope can be each one of these apps.
+In a repository with more than one app, the scope can be each one of these apps.
 The **scope** gives a clear indication that a feature belongs to a specific domain.
 For example the libraries under the **learnings** scope, are used in the learnings page, the libraries under the **users** scope in the users page and the libraries under the **shared** scope can be reused between all the sections of the app.

 The **type** indicates the purpose of a library.
-I have used 5 different types (feature, data-access, ui, feature-shell, utils) The **feature-...** type contains smart components.
+I have used 5 different types (feature, data-access, ui, feature-shell, utils).
+The **feature-...** type contains smart components.
 These are components which enable the communication with the data-sources (most likely they inject api services).
 The **data-access** type contains code for interacting with the server.
-An example is from the **users-data-access** library:
+An example from the **users-data-access** library is:
 ~~~
 users
 	> data-access